Have More Questions? Call Us At (718) 340-3385.

 This information is intended as general guidance.
-For an assessment of your situation and personalized recommendations, get in touch with our attorney online or call (718) 340-3385 today.
-We can begin with a free consultation.
+For a free assessment of your situation and personalized recommendations, get in touch with our Queens bankruptcy attorney online or call (718) 340-3385.
+We speak Hindi and English and have locations in Hicksville, Deer Park, and Brooklyn.

 What does it mean to file bankruptcy?